nknorg/nkn/README.md

 $ docker build -t nkn .
 ```

+This command should be run once every time you update the code base.

 When starting the container, a directory with configuration files containing
 `config.json` (see [configuration](#configuration)) and `wallet.dat` (if exists)
 should be mapped to `/nkn` directory in the container.
 This directory will also